Connecting Through Picture Books: Stories About Making Friends

 Making Friends and Developing Social Skills

 Friendships help us develop trust, compassion and a sense of belonging.
-However, for some children making friends is a challenge.
-This may be because they are afraid of approaching other children or struggle with social cues.
+However, for some children making friends is a challenge; this may be because they fear approaching other children or struggle with social cues.

-Starting school is one of the most significant times in a child's life to make new friends.
+Starting school is one of the most significant events in a child's life.
 Some children will confidently walk into their new classroom.
-For others, it is an overwhelming experience.
-They may hang around the doorway, too shy to enter.
-It can be challenging for these children to make new friends because of their fears.
+Some may hang around the doorway, too shy to enter.
+Because of those fears, making new friends can be challenging for these children.

 Why Read Picture Books about Making Friends?

-These picture books about making friends illustrate characters who share, cooperate and see events from different perspectives.
-Your students will see characters using different strategies and working towards making positive friendships.
+The picture books about social skills illustrate characters who share, cooperate and see events from different perspectives.
+Your students will see characters using different strategies and working towards making positive relationships.

-These books about social skills and making friends will support your students in knowing they are not the only one who finds it difficult and there are ways to help.
+Many of these books about making friends will support your students in knowing they are not the only one who finds it difficult and there are ways to help.

 Questions to use with Picture Books about Making Friends

 - What characteristics did [character] have that made them a good friend?